kstenerud/streamux/streamux-specification.md

 #### Field `_length_cap`

 The Length Cap field negotiates the maximum allowed length of message payloads during this session.
-This affects only the length of the payload (padding is not included in the payload length calculation).
+This affects only the maximum length of the payload field (padding is not included in the payload length calculation).

 | Field      | Type       | Valid Range           |
 | ---------- | ---------- | --------------------- |